From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 5

-Generations currently active in the Canadian rental market — with completely different trust models
+Active generations in Canada’s rental market — each with different trust models[10]

 Abstract

-Every generation of Canadians has rented differently — not because of personal preference, but because the tools, norms, and trust mechanisms available to them were fundamentally different.
+Every generation of Canadians has rented differently — not because of personality, but because the tools, norms, and trust mechanisms available to them were different.
 A Baby Boomer landlord who rented their first unit in 1985 verified tenants through phone calls, employer letters, and a handshake.
-A Gen Z renter searching for their first apartment in 2026 will never meet their landlord before signing — the entire journey happens through DMs, PDFs, and e-Transfers.
+A Gen Z renter searching for their first apartment in 2026 may never meet their landlord before signing — the entire journey happens through DMs, PDFs, and e‑Transfers.

 Neither method is wrong.
-But when these generations interact in the same rental market — a Boomer landlord screening a Gen Z applicant, a Gen X investor hiring a Millennial property manager, an overseas Gen Z student paying rent to a Silent Generation owner — the gap between their trust models becomes the system's biggest vulnerability.
+But when these generations interact in the same rental market — a Boomer landlord screening a Gen Z applicant, a Gen X investor hiring a Millennial property manager, an overseas student paying rent to a Silent Generation owner — the gap between their trust models becomes the system’s biggest vulnerability.
+This research page documents how that gap formed and how the IDEAL Framework rebuilds a shared trust infrastructure across all five generations.

-Core thesis: The generation gap in rental trust is not a cultural curiosity.
-It's a repeatable risk pattern created by fragmented processes and mismatched expectations.
-The IDEAL Framework exists to standardize the record — not the personality — so every generation can participate safely.
-Read the full evidence index for the data behind these patterns.
+Core thesis: The generational trust gap in renting is not a cultural curiosity.
+It is a repeatable structural risk created by fragmented processes and mismatched expectations.
+IDEAL does not standardize personalities; it standardizes the record, so any generation can participate safely and any tribunal can verify what happened.

-Before credit checks, before the internet, before even standardized lease forms — renting worked because communities were small enough that trust was visible.
+Before credit checks, before the internet, before standardized lease forms, renting worked because communities were small enough that trust was visible.
+But that visibility was only available to people inside the network.

 1950s–1970s